First Impressions: Red Dead Redemption

 Red Dead Redemption, produced by Rockstar Games, is an action-adventure game set in the Wild West.
 Like other Rockstar games such as the Grand Theft Auto series, Red Dead Redemption features an open-world setting where you can travel to various places to do quests and play mini-games.

 I have to say that I haven’t enjoyed a Rockstar game like this since Bully.
-While the GTA series is popular and may be fun to some of you folks out there, I didn’t enjoy GTA San Andreas… which was enough to put me off the entire series.
+While the GTA series is popular, I didn’t enjoy GTA San Andreas… which was enough to put me off the entire series.

 One of the main reasons why I hated San Andreas was because I felt no sympathy for the main character at all.
 Maybe it was the entire setting, CJ’s background and attitude, or maybe it was the way he talked… I don’t know.
 Something just didn’t click.